lydiatroup/workshop/Lloyd.md

   base dataset creation = process raster topography data with vector country boundary data via gis
        4 main 100m resolution datasets (topography, standardised, gridded, clipped to country coastal boundaries)

-  topography data: Vieewfinder panoramas dataset (US NASA info + SRTM)
+  topography data: Viewfinder panoramas dataset (US NASA info + SRTM)
         country boundary data: GADM (not geoboundaries rip) (new beta version uses new country boundaries based on CIESIN instead of GADM)
         GDAL > arc for processing large raster datasets also uses qgis for open street map data

-   this is so interesting to read i love gis tis fun

    there are some issues still because of inconsistencies in the data used but not too bad